 502.03.71 INSPECTION

-NOTE TO SPEC WRITER: Make sure video inspection is either incidental to the RCB or is a separate pay item.
+NOTE TO SPEC WRITER: Make sure video inspection is incidental to the RCB

+Note to Spec Writer – Section 693 is to be used on all projects with new sewer and storm drain pipelines and structures, rehabilitated manholes, and rehabilitated sewer lines.

 A. All RCB joints and lengths shall be 100 percent inspected.
 Inspection and Testing shall be performed by the Contractor during and after installation to ensure proper performance.
 Installation of bedding and backfill materials, as well as their placement and compaction, shall adhere to the requirements of this and other applicable sections.
 Errors in line and grade, as well as any improper assembly or backfill techniques, shall be corrected prior to placing significant backfill or trench fill.
 Joints shall be installed per manufacturer’s recommendations to prevent the infiltration of soil fines.
 Shallow cover installations shall be checked to ensure the minimum cover level is provided.

 B. Internal Video Inspection.
 Internal video inspection shall be performed by the Contractor a minimum of 30 days after final backfill has been placed and prior to final acceptance by the Contracting Agency.
-The line shall be cleaned and inspected per Subsection 601.03.07 “Video Inspection”.
+The line shall be cleaned and inspected per Section 693 “Internal Inspection of Sewer and Storm Drain Facilities” in these Special Provisions.
 Cracks in RCBs that are less than 0.10 inch in width are generally considered non-structural flaws and need not be repaired.
 Cracks that are equal to or exceed 0.10 inch in width shall require an evaluation by a Nevada licensed Professional Engineer provided by the Contractor.
 The Contractor’s Engineer shall provide a recommendation regarding removal or repair subject to approval by the Contracting Agency.
 RCB joints and length that do not meet the specification shall be repaired or RCB replaced at the Contractor’s expense.
 All inspection results shall be submitted and approved by the Contracting Agency before final payment.
 Any replacement RCB shall also be subject to the same testing.
 All inspection and testing results shall be submitted to the Engineer for approval.

 METHOD OF MEASUREMENT